mhanaka/A-Genomic-Approach-for-Systematics-of-Scleractinia_PhDthesis/README.md

-## Repository to store scripts used in PhD thesis by Hanaka Mera

 This is a repository to store scripts used in a PhD thesis by Hanaka Mera entitled "A Genomic Approach for Systematics of Scleractinia (Anthozoa: Hexacorallia)".

 Please follow the links below for corresponding data chapters.